convergencelabs/convergence-io/_posts/2020-07-07-convergence-1.0.0-rc7.md

 ## What's Next?
-Check our road map [Here](https://github.com/convergencelabs/convergence-project/wiki/Convergence-Road-Map) to see what we are focusing on in general.
-The road map remains mostly the same, since we took a bit of a detour for this release.
-Mainly we think we will be working on:
+Check our road map [here](https://github.com/convergencelabs/convergence-project/wiki/Convergence-Road-Map) to see what we are focusing on in general.
+Next, we intend to work on:

 * A database schema upgrade system.
 * Production hardening.
 * The design and implementation of our [Experimental Rich Text Support](https://github.com/convergencelabs/convergence-project/issues/37).

+As always, please report any issues in [GitHub directly](https://github.com/convergencelabs/convergence-project/issues), our [forum](https://forum.convergence.io), or our [Slack workspace](https://slack.convergence.io).

 Happy coding!